Taking it from the top…(of our Theatres Building, that is!)

-The Potter Foyer is where you can relax and have a drink or bite to eat before seeing a show in the Fairfax Studio.
+The Ian and Primrose Potter Foyer is where you can relax and have a drink or bite to eat before seeing a show in the Fairfax Studio.
 You’ll know you’ve found it when you feast your eyes on Jeffrey Smart’s vivid painting “Container Train in Landscape" (did you know you can self-guided tours of our Art collections?) along the main wall opposite the bar (yes, there’s a bar here that opens one hour before performances in the Fairfax.)

 The foyers of the Playhouse Theatre feature a stunning collection of Western Desert paintings by important indigenous artists.
 It contains a bar that opens one hour prior to performances in the Playhouse.

 The Playhouse Rehearsal Room is an ideal space we often use for ‘Performance Discovery Workshops’ with children.
 It’s buried deep in our building, so can only be accessed with a staff member from Arts Centre Melbourne.
 (If you book to see or do something in this space, you will also get instructions on where to meet and how we will get you there on time!)